Which Pro Screenwriting Software To Choose

 The PC versions are known to crash.

 Writing primarily in Final Draft, I’ve worked with the program on both PC and Mac, but the PC version tends to crash.
+Not all the time, of course, just at the most inopportune ones.

+Congratulations, you just lost the most brilliant monologue you ever wrote.
 They say kill your darlings, don’t they?
 I’m not sure this was what they meant, though…

 The Mac version doesn’t crash – at least, not as often.

-On the other hand, working on Final Draft on my Mac, I’ve rarely, if ever, had a bad crash problem.
+On the other hand, while working on Final Draft on my Mac, I’ve rarely, if ever, had a bad crash problem.
 Usually, it was because I had five or six FDX files open at one time, on top of God-Only-Knows how many Google Chrome tabs of research and procrastination I had open.
 I chalk that up to user error.

 Final Verdict